wvleak/yul-token-contracts/README.md

 ## Disclaimer

-This contract should only be used for learning purposes.
-The safety and security of the contract cannot be guaranteed.
+The contracts should only be used for learning purposes.
+The safety and security of them cannot be guaranteed.